andriy-denysenko/electron-kbd-demo/README.md

 # Electron keyboard shortcuts demo

-## Ways to use keyboard shortcuts in Electron
+## Ways to use keyboard shortcuts in a tray icon app in Electron

 Shows how to use keyboard shortcuts in Electron.
 There are three types of shortcuts: